dynamsoft-docs/barcode-reader-docs-js/programming/javascript/faq/size-of-wasm.md

 The total size of the JS SDK is 11.8 MB accounting for the total dist folder.

-> Note - This size is for DBR JS alone and doesn’t take into account the DCE package which is around 145 KB.
+> Note - This size is for DBR JS alone and doesn't take into account the DCE package which is around 145 KB.